How Co-Creating Learning Spaces Develops a Connection to Place

 Now, they know.”

 For each project we tackled, no two students had the same experience or built the same bank of knowledge and skills.
-We used a strength-based approach, helping kids plug into mini-projects they felt they could impact the most.
+We used a strength-based approach, plugging learners into mini-projects they felt they could impact the most.

 During these years, we saw young people bursting to get in the door in the morning, not desperately waiting to get out of the place.
 Kids reported feeling more engaged, challenged and connected to the learning and people and places in our school.